Malharhak/Startup-Test/README.md

 * Do you encourage individuals to suggest new ideas and give feedback?

-#Programming
+##Programming

 * Do you use source control?
 * Does _all_ of your team actually know how to properly use source control?
 * Do you have a branching strategy for your team?
-* Do you perform mandatory code reviews before merging any change?
+* Do you perform mandatory code reviews before merging any change in production at some point?
 * Do you let enough time to your developers to properly perform code reviews?
 * Can you make a build in one step?
 * Do you have some form of continuous integration running?